santedb/dev-doc/developers/server-plugins/service-definitions/role-provider.md

-Role Provider (IRoleProviderService in SanteDB.Core.Api)
+`IRoleProviderService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service which is capableof retrieving roles